 40% employees spend 5 - 10 € every-day on lunch

-Night-shift professionals have limited meal choices
+85% Night-shift workers have no ext. meal choices

 Different budgets & lifestyles